 To be relevant to the new openings, you should consider upscaling your skills through training.
 You can enroll in an IT course or learn a foreign language that makes you a multilingual speaker.

 Players in the financial services industry are seeking ways to digitize their operations.
 This helps them offer customers a better experience and drive efficiency and growth.
-More companies are deploying automation, AI technology, and big data analytics to streamline their operations.
+More companies are deploying automation, AI technology, banking systems integration, and big data analytics to streamline their operations.
 This move has resulted in the automation of several financial administrative tasks.
 For example, 75% of Americans are now banking conveniently using mobile apps.

 Although any digital transformation cannot be successful if the company’s workforce is not involved, as a candidate, you need to acquire new skills that are relevant to new openings.
 Financial service recruiters are now focusing on filling higher value and more strategic roles within their organizations.